DavidJRichards/Aviation_Moving_Map_Display/README.md

  * 11 V 400 Hz resolver signals, two per channel, 5 channels
  * 28 VDC relay inputs ( pin 42 needed to power on unit )

+ * Pin 16 when fed with 28 volts sometimes causes high current draw - lamp change motor.
+ * This seems to now be broken as some smoke came out from the rear - ok without pin 16 active.
+ * complete unit can just be powered from my static inverter,  about 8.5 amp DC input when lamp lit

 <br>

 |Pin #|Alt #|Function  |Note          |